All agrivoltaic cropping systems at a glance

 An international research team has conducted a comprehensive review of the current state of agrivoltaic cropping systems.

-“Our work highlights the challenges and barriers from four critical perspectives that are essential for advancing the field: system design, performance, deployment, and research,” corresponding author Silvia Ma Lu told pv magazine.
+“Our work highlights the challenges and barriers from four critical perspectives that are essential for advancing the field: system design, performance, deployment, and research,” corresponding author Pietro Elia Campana told pv magazine.
 “In addition to outlining these challenges, we recommend specific directions for research to address the current limitations of agrivoltaic systems.”

 Join us on March 5 for the Dual harvest, double trouble: Tackling EPC barriers in agrivoltaics design pv magazine session in English language at KEY – The Energy Transition Expo in Rimini.